matkoniecz/quick-beautiful/README.md

 Command based on one by [Jim Lewis](https://stackoverflow.com/a/10523492/4130619)

+# Skipped concepts

+Some more advanced techniques were ignored in code presented here, despite that code may be a bit cleaner.

+For example `if __name__ == '__main__'` is skipped in most of examples.

+Using it makes sense in the production code written and improved in the future by professional programmers.
+But code here is intended to be used with beginners so complicated concepts with limited use are skipped.

+Skipped concepts/techniques may be listed in `SKIPPED.md` file or as a comment in the source code.

 # Similar projects

 There are some similar projects with materials and ideas on the topic of teaching programming to beginners with interesting miniprojects.